dell/terraform-provider-powermax/docs/resources/host.md

 ### Required

 - `host_flags` (Attributes) Flags set for the host. (see [below for nested schema](#nestedatt--host_flags))
-- `initiators` (List of String) The initiators associated with the host.
+- `initiators` (Set of String) The initiators associated with the host.
 - `name` (String) The name of the host.

 ### Read-Only